gramineproject/graphene/CONTRIBUTING.md

   3. Introduce no new compilation errors or warnings
   4. Have resolved all discussions/requests from the reviewers
   5. Have a clear, concise and grammatically correct comments and commit messages.
-  6. Have a quorum of approving reviews and/or waited an appropriate amount of time for review from the leadership team.
+  6. Have a quorum of approving reviews and/or waited an appropriate amount of time for review from the maintainers.
 This can be:
      a.
 3 reviews
      b.
 2 reviews and 5 days of inactivity after the other conditions above are met
      c.
-1 review and (10 days of inactivity after the other conditions above are met) or 5 days if the author is a member of the leadership team
+1 review and (10 days of inactivity after the other conditions above are met) or 5 days if the author is a maintainer

 Additional reviews from anyone are welcome.